Two-day Digital Youth Summit 2021 From Nov 13: Minister - UrduPoint

 Two-day Digital Youth Summit 2021 From Nov 13: Minister

-Khyber Pakhunkhwa Minister for Science, Technology and Information Technology Atif Khan Thursday said the Government of Khyber Pakhtunkhwa is hosting the Digital Youth Summit 2021 Pakistan's Premier Tech Conference on November 13 and 14 at a local hotel here
+Khyber Pakhtunkhwa Minister for Science, Technology and Information Technology Atif Khan Friday said the Government of Khyber Pakhtunkhwa is hosting the Digital Youth Summit 2021 Pakistan's Premier Tech Conference on November 13 and 14 at a local hotel here

-PESHAWAR, (UrduPoint / Pakistan Point News - 11th Nov, 2021 ) :Khyber Pakhunkhwa Minister for Science, Technology and Information Technology Atif Khan Thursday said the Government of Khyber Pakhtunkhwa is hosting the Digital Youth Summit 2021 Pakistan's Premier Tech Conference on November 13 and 14 at a local hotel here.
+PESHAWAR, (UrduPoint / Pakistan Point News - 12th Nov, 2021 ) :Khyber Pakhtunkhwa Minister for Science, Technology and Information Technology Atif Khan Friday said the Government of Khyber Pakhtunkhwa is hosting the Digital Youth Summit 2021 Pakistan's Premier Tech Conference on November 13 and 14 at a local hotel here.

 "Digital Youth Summit (DYS) started its journey in 2014 and has become a recognized brand name in the past few years" said by Atif, adding that DYS is Pakistan's pioneer Tech Conference and is the largest and longest-running tech conference thus far.

-The minister expressed these views while examining arrangements for the event.
-He told that this conference is characteristically known for attracting large audiences, both national and international, consisting of youth, tech enthusiasts, academia, industry, governments, investors, and members of civil society.
+The minister this conference is characteristically known for attracting large audiences, both national and international, consisting of youth, tech enthusiasts, academia, industry, governments, investors, and members of civil society.

 According to agenda, DYS's program is dynamic and primarily focuses its panels, talks, workshops and expo stalls on contemporary ideas and issues prevalent in the Information Technology sector.